 • Camping under the stars

-Australia’s largest island national park is situated a stone’s throw from Cardwell and Ingham in Tropical North Queensland and is within the Great Barrier Reef World Heritage Area.
+Australia’s largest island national park, Hinchinbrook Island, is situated a stone’s throw from Cardwell and Ingham in Tropical North Queensland and is within the Great Barrier Reef World Heritage Area.
 Despite the island’s proximity to the mainland, its untouched beauty is out of this world.

 One of the biggest attractions of Hinchinbrook Island is the 32km Thorsborne Trail, ranked by Australian Geographic as one of the top five multi-day hikes within Australia.

 The Thorsborne Trail can be walked in either a north or south direction.
 Our preference is to walk from north to south so you walk into the south-easterly sea breeze to cool you off along the trail.
-The most popular option for hiking the Thorsborne Trail is over four days / three nights, however there are many options with six designated campsites along the trail.
+The most popular option for hiking the Thorsborne Trail is over four days and three nights, however there are many options with six designated campgrounds along the trail.

 As Hinchinbrook Island is a national park, a camping permit is required.
 This can be accessed through the QLD Parks website.
-The Thorsborne Trail is very popular during the cooler months in North Queensland, and with a limit of 40 hikers on the island at any one-time, bookings in advance are strongly recommended.
+The Thorsborne Trail is very popular during the cooler months in Far North Queensland, and with a limit of 40 hikers on the island at any one time, booking in advance is strongly recommended.

 Day 1 – Ramsay Bay to Little Ramsay Bay